 Crochet has always been less popular than Knitting.
-It’s like the forgotten sibling, the child left behind.
+Like the forgotten sibling, the child left behind.
 Kind of like how Solange is to Beyonce.
 I began Knitting first as a teenager.
-I went to the library and took out every “knitting” book I could find in the meager knitting section.
+I went to the library and took out every “knitting” book I could find in the meager Knitting section.
 No one I knew did such a thing, perhaps it was my ironic wit coming out pre-Hipster era.
-I tried to get my friend to try a few stitches on the back of the Q27 bus.
+I tried to get my friend to do a few stitches on the back of the Q27 bus.
 It’s what I’ve been doing the longest.
-What got me into the “needle arts” in the first place.
+What got me into the Needle Arts in the first place.

-It was by pure chance (let’s call it) that I chose Knitting over Crochet as my entree.
+It was by pure chance that I chose Knitting over Crochet as my entree.
 I figured I wanted to try “knitting” so that was that.
 What else is there?
 I never thought about looking into Crochet really.
 All I thought was nubbly potholders.
-It was in the Macrame category for me… Until years later, circa 2004, when my friend, a mad free-form Crocheter not unlike the Mad Hatter of Crocheters in both fierce style and creativity, did I consider looking into Crochet.
+It was in the Macrame category for me… Until years later, circa 2004, when my friend, a mad free-form crocheter not unlike the Mad Hatter of crocheters, did I consider looking into Crochet.
 Once I did, I found that I loved it even more than Knitting!
 Yes indeedy, it appealed to me even more!

 So why’s Knitting so much more popular than Crochet?

 What’s The Difference?

 Two Things: The tools and the way the stitches are “looped”.
 In Knitting, the stitches make a “V” shape and it’s more like stitching for lack of a better word.
 In Crochet, the stitches are more like knots.
 Both are really methods of looping yarn together, just in different styles.
 Knitting uses a pair of long needles to form the loops, moving a set of loops from one needle to another.
 The stitches are held on the needle or “live”.
 Crochet uses a single hook, to hook the loops together directly on the piece.